sporto/gleam-valid/README.md

 A validation library for Gleam.

-This library follows the principal [Parse don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).
+This library follows the principle [Parse don't validate](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).

 You start with an input type and validate into an output type.
 These two types can be different.
 For example: